madskjeldgaard/exformal-website-source/content/artists/giuseppe-pisano.md

 +++
 title = "Giuseppe Pisano"
-artistname = "Giuseppe Pisano" description = """(b.
+artistname = "Giuseppe Pisano" description = """Giuseppe Pisano (b.
 1991, Naples) is an electroacoustic music composer and a researcher in the field of sound studies.

 His work is characterised by the use of field recordings as a means of exploring space and understanding society.
 His writing explores sound perception, storytelling, epistemology and politics.
 As a musician, he composes acousmatic music and is known as a computer music improviser and acousmonium performer.